MacOS Ventura

-macOS Ventura (version 13) is the nineteenth and current major release of macOS, Apple's desktop operating system for Mac computers.
-The successor to macOS Monterey, it was announced at WWDC 2022 on June 6, 2022, and launched on October 24, 2022.
+macOS Ventura (version 13) is the nineteenth major release of macOS, Apple's operating system for Macintosh computers.
+The successor to macOS Monterey, it was announced at WWDC 2022 on June 6, 2022, and launched on October 24, 2022. macOS Ventura was succeeded by macOS Sonoma, which was released on September 26, 2023.

 It is named after the city of Ventura and is the tenth macOS release to bear a name from the company's home state of California.
-The macOS 13 Ventura logo and default wallpaper resemble an abstract California poppy.
+The macOS 13 Ventura logo, official graphics and default wallpaper resemble an abstract California poppy.

-The first developer version was released on June 6, 2022, while the first public beta was released on July 11, 2022.
+macOS Ventura is the last version of macOS supporting Macs released in 2017, including the 21.5-inch 2017 iMac and the 12-inch MacBook, with the exception of the iMac Pro, which is supported by releases up to macOS Sequoia.

 History

 New features

-macOS Ventura includes changes, many related to productivity, and adds two apps ported from iOS and iPadOS: Weather and Clock.
+macOS Ventura includes changes, many related to productivity, and adds two apps from iOS and iPadOS: Weather and Clock.
 Freeform was added in an update to all three operating systems.